4dn-dcic/docker-4dn-hic/README.md

 ```

 ## Tool wrappers

+Tool wrappers follow naming conventions `run-xx.sh`.
+These wrappers are copied to docker at built time and may be used as a single step in a workflow.

 ### run-bwa-mem.sh
 Alignment module for Hi-C data, based on bwa-mem.
 * Input : a pair of Hi-C fastq files